-It’s one of the most common things the work done by Elemental Potential.
+It’s one of the most common things that Elemental Potential deals with.
 In nearly every business someone is being undermined by their boss or work colleague.
 Almost everyone has someone in their personal life who seems to take pleasure in undermining them, and often it’s the people who are meant to, or profess to love and admire you the most!.

 So how can you tell for sure if you’re being undermined?

 The easiest way, is to recognise when you have received the incoming ’emotional ping’.
 The ping hurts – it’s meant to.
 If you feel affronted, embarrassed, ridiculed, annoyed – then you’ve probably been pinged.

-One of the hardest to hear cases for me lately was a woman in a huge organisation who has basically been undermined to the point of bullying for years by a work colleague.
-It is really easy for her to tell this is happening.
-Other people stop talking when she walks into the room and she knows that new gossip has been spread about her.
+Cases I’ve seen this year – a woman in a huge organisation who has been undermined to the point of bullying for years by a work colleague.
+She told me “it is really easy for me to tell when it is happening, as other people stop talking when I walk into the room – I know that new gossip has been spread about me.”

 Kinder, more loyal colleagues actually tell her that the under-miner is talking about her and what she is saying.
 But, so far, she has done nothing about it.
 So far, her colleagues have done nothing about it – they are fully enabling the under-miner.
 When asked what has been done to try and resolve it she said, “I’ve surrendered!
 It’s been going on for too long, and too many people are involved and supporting it now.”

 Undermining can sound like a ‘back handed’ compliment – essentially an insult disguised as a compliment.
 It can take the form of of belittling you (especially in front of others that are important to you), or condescending behaviour which can come across as superiority, or patronising.

 It can feel like exclusion, under-miners leave you out intentionally to push your buttons.